Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

         - Filter to region `northeurope` for iOS infrastructure, and ensure `Total Edsv6 Family vCPUs` is at least 32.

         If you need to increase any quotas, you can edit them.
-If that does not work then issue a support request, which normally takes no more than an hour or two to be satisfied.
+If that does not work then issue a support request, which normally takes no more than an hour or two to be satisfied. *Spot VMs are not enabled at present; this is because there is a limitation thanks to our free Azure credits, which do not allow us to use spot VMs.*

 ## Diagnostics infrastructure